 What to Pack in Your Carry-On Range Bag?

 The following is a list of items and accessories you may want to bring to the range.
 Depending on the size of your bag you may or may not be able to fit all these in.
 If there isn’t enough space just make a list of the essential items and leave the rest in another bag.

 There are no specific product recommendations here, but by listing the items at least you’ll know what to look for the next time you’re shopping for gun accessories and essentials online.

-List of Gears I Should Have in my Range Bag!
+Range Bag Essentials: List of Gears I Should Have in My Range Bag!

 When shopping for safety glasses, look for a pair that meets minimum safety standards.
 The glasses must not impede your vision either.
 Your eye protection must also be comfortable so you can focus on the target.

 Ear protection comes in several forms such as foam ear pads, passive earplugs, in earplugs, over the head ear protection and electronic ear protection.

 Some earplugs are simple and others are fancy, but they all have the same goal, reduce or completely cancel the loud noise.

 Always bring at least a couple of ear protection devices in case the pair you’re using malfunctions.
 There is no shortage of earplugs online so you just need to find a pair you’re comfortable with.
 Some of the better ear protection devices reduce the loud noise and accentuate the quiet sounds.